Consolidate your credit card debt into one simple monthly payment without a loan, and gain financial stability with our Debt Management Plan.

 If this is the situation you find yourself in, it may be time to seek additional help.
 Whether your income seems too small, your budget too tight, your debt too large, or your accounts owed too many, with expert guidance, a solution to your debt can be found.
 Financial education is the key to your success and credit counseling is one way to regain power over your finances and debt.

 Credit counseling is a no-cost opportunity to speak with a certified individual who can answer your questions and fully assess your financial picture.
-Once reviewed, your credit counselor will suggest how you can revise your budget in order to prevent more debt and explain possible options for debt relief.
-Finally, they can negotiate rates and fees with creditors on your behalf so you no longer suffer the cost of burdensome reoccurring or other charges.
+Once reviewed, your credit counselor will suggest how you can revise your budget in order to prevent more debt and explain possible options for debt relief including debt management programs that can get you lower interest rates and lower monthly minimums with your creditors.

 In addition to these great benefits, licensed nonprofit credit counseling agencies will provide you with information and resources, such as instructions for accessing your credit report and money management classes, to assist you toward healthier finances in the future.